espertus/jacquard-example1/README.md

 * Parser-based tests (ensuring that language features are used as required)
 * JUnit 5 tests

+The only significant change from [Jacquard Example 0](https://github.com/jacquard-autograder/jacquard-example0) is the addition of parser-based tests, which use [syntax-based graders](https://jacquard.ellenspertus.com/com/spertus/jacquard/syntaxgrader/package-summary.html).

 ## Prerequisites

 The rest of this document assumes that you have read: